osmosis-labs/osmosis-frontend/packages/web/integrations/axelar/README.md

 ## Testing

 > 💡 Complete the following steps to use the frontend to bridge a particular test asset between Ethereum (Ropsten), Axelar (testnet1), and Osmosis (osmo-test-4) testnets.
-Many of the testnet config values should be commented next to the mainnet values.
+Testnet config values should be commented next to the mainnet values.

 1. **Configure test chain infos:** in chain-infos.ts: set Osmosis and [Axelar endpoints](https://docs.axelar.dev/resources) and chain IDs to test values.
 2. **Configure the root store**: in web/root.ts: